cafeibit/Azure-Data-Engineering/readme.md

    >
    > Once the commit is successful, this notebook will automatically be deployed into PROD workspace

+   **Note**
+   >
+   > Ideally, a user wants to create a feature branch first and work there.
+Once it's reviewed by peers using 'pull request', this feature branch can be committed to master branch.
+Then, it'll be automatically deployed into higher environment like Staging for production testing or PROD directly.
+   >

 * We can override the default language by specifying the language magic command %<language> at the beginning of a cell.
 The supported magic commands are:
   *   %python
   *   %r